 In recent years, this paper has focused on summarizing the major decisions handed down by the National Labor Relations Board ("NLRB" or "Board") and the effect those opinions will have on employers and the unions that organize their workforces.
 But the past two years in traditional labor have been unlike other recent years.
 While the NLRB has handed down cases that merit note, it has been operating with only two of a possible five Members.
 This has created both a backlog and an issue as to the validity of opinions rendered by only two Members.
-While the Board continues to issue decisions, the real developments have occurred in Congress, in the federal courts, in the states, and in the unions themselves.
-That is, despite the Board's relative inactivity, it has been an incredibly active year.
+While the Board continues to issue decisions, the real developments have occurred in Congress, federal agencies, federal courts, the states, and the unions themselves.
+That is, despite the Board's relative inactivity, traditional labor law continues to evolve through other venues.

-This year's activity has been caused, in part, by a shift in power and momentum.
+Labor's continued development has been caused, in part, by a shift in power and momentum.
 During the prior administration, Labor was largely frozen out from participation at the national level.
 For instance, during those eight years, AFL-CIO President John Sweeney was only invited to the White House once, and even then it took a request from Pope Benedict that Sweeney be added to a guest list.
 See Alec MacGillis, New AFL-CIO Leader Richard Trumka Takes More Aggressive Stance, WASH.
 POST, Sept.
 6, 2009.
 As a result, Labor focused its attention elsewhere, increasing its attempts at organizing through the corporate or top-down campaign and winning legislative and executive battles in labor-friendly states and municipalities.

-But under the Obama Administration the White House is once again familiar territory for Labor, in part due to Labor's work in the 2008 elections.
+But under the Obama Administration the White House is once again familiar territory for Labor, in part due to Labor's work on the 2008 elections.
 For instance, the Service Employee's International Union ("SEIU") alone estimates that it spent \$60,000,000 on President Obama's campaign and had 100,000 volunteers, 3,000 of whom worked on the election full time.
 See Peter Nicholas, Obama's Curiously Close Labor Friendship, L.A.
 TIMES, June 28, 2009.
 One may not be surprised, then, that SEIU head Andy Stern estimates his White House visits as weekly.
 Id.